 Limited Liability Protection

+A private limited company in the UK can reap the advantage of protection to your personal assets.
 With a PLC, your company becomes a separate legal entity, and your liability as a shareholder is limited to the amount you invested in the company's shares.
-Let's use an example to further clarify.

 Example: Your private limited company is involved in a costly lawsuit that it loses.
 The resulting debts exceed the value of the company's assets.
 Because of limited liability, your personal assets are generally protected.
 Creditors cannot pursue your house, savings, or other belongings to settle the company's debt.